Why evolution is true

 He is right that embryonic processes are conservative, and in the reason he gives as to why they cannot be tinkered with.
 And this is reinforced the more we find out about how these processes operate at the genetic and molecular level.
 (Given the number of genes acting in coordinated ways to effect embryonic processes, it would be totally unrealistic to think that they could be modified constructively by means of random mutations.)

 However, the embryological facts are that the vertebrae of different classes of vertebrate form embryonically in different ways, even from different embryonic tissues (which is the cardinal criterion for homology).
 In particular, the vertebrae of tetrapods (e.g. amphibians, reptiles, birds, mammals) form in a radically different way from those of teleosts (most fish).
-Which clearly shows that tetrapods have not descended from teleosts.
+Which clearly shows not only that tetrapods have not descended from teleosts, but that they do no have a common vertebrate ancestor.
 For more on this see non-homology refutes a common ancestor of vertebrates.

 Hence, just as Coyne argues that similarity of embryonic development indicates common ancestry, the corollary is that different embryonic development militates against common ancestry.
 To put it another way (to use Coyne’s words), just as similar embryonic development ‘makes sense in light of evolution’, evolution does not make sense in the light of different embryonic development.
 So, at the very least, this shows that Coyne’s statement ‘every fact that has something to do with evolution confirms its truth’ is clearly untrue!
 And whilst he says that ‘science continues to accumulate intriguing features about development that support evolution’ (p79), at best that is only one side of the coin, because it is certainly true that science continues to discover features of embryonic development that contradict evolution.